“It’s a Sisterhood”: The Secret to the ‘Cats’ Early Success

 For most teams, road trips present opportunities to prove how resilient they really are.
 But for this team, traveling around the country offers an unparalleled chance to connect with each other even further and make more memories together off the court.

 “When you’re on the road, hotel trips, bus trips, all of that, you really get to see the personality of every single person,” Hamilton said.
-“Nobody on this team is necessarily quiet but being able to talk more in-depth with one another just makes it that much better.”
+“Nobody on this team is necessarily quiet, but being able to talk more in-depth with one another just makes it that much better.”

-When the team finally returned home from a trip to Durham, North Carolina in mid-November, they completed nearly 2,000 miles of travel in a four-day span.
+When the Wildcats finally returned home from a trip to Durham, North Carolina in mid-November, they completed nearly 2,000 miles of travel in a four-day span.
 After defeating Marquette 64-56 in overtime in Milwaukee, the ‘Cats trounced the Duke Blue Devils for the second year in a row, winning 63-42 in legendary Cameron Indoor Stadium.

 “Getting those two wins, you could just see the grit we had as a team,” Hamilton said.
 “We knew that [Duke] wanted to come in and beat us, and just being able to get the same result that we did last year was really cool.”